 Making a jin is one of my favorite things to do in bonsai.
 When you have a branch that is broken or needs to be removed you can turn it into a jin.
 The effect is quite simple.
 A jin in its most basic form represents a branch that was broken by wind, ice, or lighting.
 This technique really gives the bonsai tree the illusion of old age.

 A jin is created by stripping the bark off of the rough-cut branch.
-Then the ends can be crushed and pulled to show the struggle.
+Then the ends can be crushed and pulled to show the struggle using a pair of bonsai jin pliers.
 Finally, a preservative is applied to slow wood rot.
 Mixing the preservative with a little black ink will produce a more natural color.

 Several tools make this task easier and include a spokeshave or a very sharp knife, jin pliers for crushing the branch, lime sulfur for preservative, black ink, and applicators brushes.